marmelab/react-admin/docs/CheckboxGroupInput.md

 ## `row`

 By default, the checkboxes are displayed in a row.
-You can change that an let react-admin render one choice per row by setting the `row` prop to `false`:
+You can change that and let react-admin render one choice per row by setting the `row` prop to `false`:

 ```jsx
 <CheckboxGroupInput source="gender" choices={choices} row={false} />